JjayaitchH/MonteCarloTicTacToe/ReadMe.txt

 Specific GitHub Notes:
 My partner any I do not approve of anyone plagiarising this code.
-It is simply here so that I have a place to keep my work and in case someone wants to see how, in this case, behavior trees work.
+It is simply here so that I have a place to keep my work and in case someone wants to see how, in this case, a MTCS works.